tabiya-tech/tabiya-livelihoods-classifier/train/README.md

 Train your entity extraction model using PyTorch.

-In order to use the entity linker, you need access to the HuggingFace 🤗 entity extraction model.
-Feel free to contact the administrators via [tabiya@benisis.de].
-From there, you need to create a read access token to use the training dataset.

-Find or create your read access token [here](https://huggingface.co/settings/tokens).

 First, activate the virtual environment as explained [here](../README.md#install-the-dependencies).

 ## Train an Entity Extraction Model